5 Things That Joining Slimming World Has Taught Me

 That and the fact that when I look at my ‘mum tum’ side on in the mirror it doesn’t fill me with dismay anymore.
-I wore a dress at a party last weekend that I couldn’t fit into properly at New Year – all these little things really give me a boost!
-My target weight is in sight and as long as I keep on track I should reach it in about 5 weeks.
+I wore a dress at a party last weekend that I couldn’t fit into properly at New Year – all these little things have given me a boost.

 I Can Lose Weight!